javierbarbero/SpatialDependence.jl/docs/src/index.md

 ## Example

-The following example reads Guerry's Moral statistics of France data and builds a spatial contiguity matrix from the polygons.
-The spatial weights matrix is row standardized, and the Morans' I index is calculated:
+The following example reads Guerry's Moral statistics of France data, builds a spatial contiguity matrix from the polygons, and calculates the Morans' I global spatial autocorrelation statistic:

 ```@example intro
 # Load packages